 The mural stayed with me.
 There, on the wall, clearly painted, was the proof of our helplessness, our inadequacy, our failure.
 I wondered if my mother had seen it — but of course she had — or dug enough to find out what it meant — but of course she had.

-I seized at the first opportunity I found to speak with Brother Willem alone.
+I seized at the first opportunity I found to speak with Brother William alone.
 I found him just outside the crumbled ruins of the reactor building, tending a fire beneath an elephant-skin canopy.
 The afternoon thunderstorm beat the canopy like a drum.
 His mask lay by his feet.
-I squatted down by Brother Willem’s side and placed my mask beside his.
+I squatted down by Brother William’s side and placed my mask beside his.
 The wind blew the rain’s mist onto my knees, but it still felt warmer by the fire than inside, trapped within the cold, dead walls.

 “I heard about Fessenheim Temple,” I said.
 “I didn’t know it was that desperate all over the world.
 I came here hoping that perhaps Three Myland was developing something new.
-But all we do is copy the old manuals, send out the same instructions to drown the rods and polish the metal and slather on more concrete.”
+But all we do is copy the old manuals, send out the same instructions to bathe the rods and polish the metal and slather on more concrete.”

 “It’s not enough,” I said.
 “Not in the long run.
 We’re only postponing the inevitable.”